 If you’re wondering where to travel in April, then look no further than America’s own Austin, Texas.
 Facing sunny skies over 300 days each year, there’s never really a bad time to plan a trip to this capital city, though to avoid the unbearable summer heat and brutal winter weather visiting between March and May is ideal.

-Notorious for live music and busy nights, there’s always something going on in this thriving city, and April is certainly no exception – perhaps cater towards your intellectual side and head down to the Austin International Poetry Festival, channel your creative energy at the Fusebox Festival or Art City Festival, or laugh until your insides ache at the Moontower Comedy and Oddity Festival (if you can’t tell by now, Austin has a whole lot of festivals).
+Notorious for live music and busy nights, there’s always something going on in this thriving city, and April is certainly no exception.
+Perhaps cater towards your intellectual side and head down to the Austin International Poetry Festival.
+Channel your creative energy at the Fusebox Festival or Art City Festival.
+Laugh until your insides ache at the Moontower Comedy and Oddity Festival (if you can’t tell by now, Austin has a whole lot of festivals).